Adolescent Resources

 Nutrition and physical activity information from the USDA's MyPlate project at www.choosemyplate.gov

-Information about birth control methods at www.bedsider.org
+Information about birth control methods at www.bedsider.com

 Information about Vaccines

-It is recommended that teens ages 11-18 years old receive a Tdap booster.
+it is recommended that teens ages 11-18 years old receive a Tdap booster.
 In the state of North Carolina, all students entering the 6th grade must receive a Tdap vaccine to attend school.
 This vaccine is one shot that lasts 10 years.

 1. Tetanus (also known as lock jaw): causes painful muscle spasms all over the body and it can prevent you from opening your mouth.
 You can get tetanus through types of cuts and wounds, from animal bites, tattoos, body piercings, rusty nails, etc.

 2. Diptheria: caused by a bacteria that causes a thick covering in the back of the throat.
 It can cause breathing problems, paralysis, heart failure and death.
-Diptheria is spread person to person.
+Diptheria is spread from person to person.

 The MMR vaccine is recommended for all teens who have not received the vaccine as a child.
 The vaccine is a series of two shots.